Prescription Drug Addiction

 What Are The Signs and Symptoms Associated With Prescription Drug Addiction?

-If you are attempting to determine whether you have developed a prescription drug addiction, it is worth considering the signs and symptoms that you experience.
+If you are unsure if you have developed an addiction through your prescription drug use, it is worth considering the signs and symptoms that people experience once they have become addicted.

-If prescription drug addiction is present, you will encounter various physical, psychological and behavioural side effects.
-These signs and symptoms will likely include the following;
+If you have a prescription drug addiction, you will encounter various physical, psychological and behavioural side effects.
+These signs and symptoms are common among people who suffer from drug abuse, such as;

 - Feeling sick